-B. Implementation strategy
+B. Implementation Strategy

-The implementation of all these ideas in the existing protocol stack needs to be done in as non-intrusive a manner as possible.
-We present a solution which embeds the network coding operations in a separate layer below TCP and above IP on the source and receiver side, as shown in Figure 5.
+The implementation of all these ideas in the existing protocol stack needs to be done in as nonintrusive a manner as possible.
+We present a solution that embeds the network coding operations in a separate layer below TCP and above IP on the source and receiver side, as shown in Fig. 5.
 The exact operation of these modules is described next.

-The sender module accepts packets from the TCP source and buffers them into an encoding buffer which represents the coding window2, until they are ACKed by the receiver.
+The sender module accepts packets from the TCP source and buffers them into an encoding buffer which represents the coding window, until they are acknowledged by the receiver.
 The sender then generates and sends random linear combinations of the packets in the coding window.
 The coefficients used in the linear combination are also conveyed in the header.